 - P1 = End-of-period value

 Holding period returns are the simplest and quickest route in terms of return computations.
-They are determined by simply by adding the investment’s income and the difference between its end-of-period value (P1) and initial value (P0), and then dividing this sum by the end of period value (P0).
+They are determined by simply by adding the investment’s income and the difference between its end-of-period value (P1) and initial value (P0), and then dividing this sum by the end-of-period value (P0).

 Holding period returns do not work when comparing returns on different investments though.
 Instead, the HPR should be divided by each of their own investment horizons.
 The annual percentage rate (APR) obtained measures every asset’s annual return.

-In addition, the APR does not take interest that compounds into account, so the HPR has to be aligned again.
+In addition, the APR does not take an interest that compounds into account, so the HPR has to be aligned again.

 Effective annual rate (EAR) refers to an asset’s yearly rate of return and considered all potential interest compounding.
 It is the most complex method of determining a security’s return but also usually the most correct.

 Clearly, a security’s return on investment can be determined using various methods, but investors should be careful when deciding on the particular method to be used for each case.
 Return misrepresentation is tantamount to misleading unsuspecting investors.
 In any case, HPR, APR and EAR are three of the best ways to calculate returns.

 If Eddie sold his shares for $48,000 after six years, when he would have earned an income of $1200, his HPR would be around 146%.
 This means that his investment would more than double by the end of that period, provided there were no significant changes in the values in the formula (stock prices and dividends).

 Take note that HPR forecasts are never exact because of constantly volatile conditions in the market.
 But a higher HPR forecast means an investment is likely to gain profit, while a negative HPR means a loss should be expected.

 Let’s break it down to identify the meaning and value of the different variables in this problem.